Moving to Chelsea? Here’s a list of

 - Sleep No More (The McKittrick Hotel): This isn’t your typical theater.
 Sleep No More is an award-winning experience that reimagines Shakespeare’s Scottish tragedy through a film noir lens.
 It’s storytelling at its most provocative, and you’ll leave wondering if anything else will ever compare.

-- Artechouse NYC (439 W 15th St): A gallery from the future that blends art, technology, and science, to present abstract digital art compositions to interactive installations.
-Recent exhibitions were on Afro-surrealism and artificial imagination.
+- Artechouse NYC (439 W 15th St): A gallery from the future that blends art, technology, and science to present everything from abstract digital art compositions to interactive installations.
+Recent exhibitions have explored Afro-surrealism and artificial imagination.